 By ferry: www.azammarine.com is the ferry of choice!
-Ticket cost $35 – $40.
-NB: The departure times given on their “Terms of Travel & Ticket Rates” page are incorrect.
-Rather check the booking page for correct times.
+You can book online.
 The ferry takes about 2 hours to reach Zanzibar.

 Citizens of most countries get their visa for stays of up to 3 months at the Zanzibar International Airport.
-It is quite quick, they are equipped with cameras and laser finger print check.
+It takes 5 min at the counter, they are equipped with cameras and laser fingerprint check.
 Cost is US$ 50 per person (adults and children), for US citizens US$ 100.
 Immigration is open day and night.

 *NB: I heard that often the counter for the credit card payments is closed.
 And every other day, US$ cash is not accepted, only credit cards… Rather bring both, credit card and US$ cash, just in case.

 Please make sure that your passport is still valid for 6 months from the date of departure from Zanzibar!